fetchai/agents-aea/docs/query-language.md

 The constraints above mentioned can be combined with the common logical operators (i.e. and, or and not), yielding more complex expression.

-In particular we can specify any conjunction/disjunction/negations of the previous constraints or composite constraint expressions, e.g.:
+In particular we can specify any conjunction/disjunction/negations of the previous constraints or composite <a href="../api/helpers/search/models#constraintexpression-objects">`ConstraintExpressions`</a>, e.g.:

 * books that belong to _Horror_ **and** has been published after 2000, but **not** published by _Stephen King_.
 * books whose author is **either** _J.
 K. Rowling_ **or** _J.
 R. R. Tolkien_